imsweb/django-seeker/docs/mapping.rst

 When re-indexing a mapping, the process is as follows:

-    1. :meth:`seeker.mapping.Mapping.get_objects` is called, and expected to yield a single object at a time to index
+    1. :meth:`seeker.mapping.ModelIndex.documents` is called, and expected to yield a single dictionary at a time to index.
-    2. :meth:`seeker.mapping.Mapping.get_objects` calls :meth:`seeker.mapping.Mapping.queryset`, which by default returns ``self.model.objects.all()``
+    2. :meth:`seeker.mapping.ModelIndex.queryset` is called to get the queryset of Django objects to index.
-    3. The resulting queryset is sliced into groups of ``batch_size`` (ordered by PK), to avoid a single large query
+    3. The resulting queryset is sliced into groups of ``batch_size`` (ordered by PK), to avoid a single large query.
-    4. For each object, :meth:`seeker.mapping.Mapping.should_index` is called to determine if the object should be indexed.
+    4. For each object, :meth:`seeker.mapping.ModelIndex.should_index` is called to determine if the object should be indexed.
 By default, all objects are indexed.
-    5. :meth:`seeker.mapping.Mapping.get_id` and :meth:`seeker.mapping.Mapping.get_data` are called to generate the ID and data sent to Elasticsearch for each object
+    5. :meth:`seeker.mapping.ModelIndex.get_id` and :meth:`seeker.mapping.ModelIndex.serialize` are called to generate the ID and data sent to Elasticsearch for each object.

 Module Documentation